 - Drive-Up.
 Some sites do drive-up testing in which you stay in your car and you are tested through your window.
 Other sites test in tents set up outside or in certain areas of the building.

 - Supply.
 Most sites have a daily supply of tests.
 They may stop testing prior to the stated end time if they use up the daily supply.

-The Illinois Department of Public Health has compiled a list of testing sites in Illinois (both IDPH sites and other sites).
-The list can be found at this link.
+- The Illinois Department of Public Health has compiled a list of testing sites in Illinois (both IDPH sites and other sites).
 If you scroll down, you will see a map showing the testing sites.
 There is a search box on the map that you can use to search by city or zip code.
 Details about the testing site and its policies and processes can be found by clicking on the site.